 - If an individual is supposed to be in a position that requires them to be objective, such as a judge or a journalist, pointing out a conflict of interest is a valid argument, especially if they haven't properly disclosed their affiliation.

 - When used to argue that a person may deserve a higher degree of suspicion than others due to some relevant circumstance.
-For example, I cannot logically conclude someone who's been accused of embezzlement is a bad person to hire for my bank, but it's obviously relevant when I'm making a decision under uncertainty about who to hire.
+For example, I can logically conclude that someone who's been accused of embezzlement is a bad person to hire for my bank, and it's obviously relevant when I'm making a decision under uncertainty about who to hire.